Geometric recursion

 For a surface of type $(g,n)$, primitive multicurves have at most $3g -3 + n$ components, so $\Omega_{\Sigma}[f]$ depends polynomially on $f$.
 The term of degree $0$ in $f$ corresponds to the empty multicurve belongs to $M_{\Sigma}'$ and is equal to $\Omega_{\Sigma}$.
 We recall that $\Sigma^{c}$ is the surface $\Sigma$ cut along $c$.
 Although it is not an object in $\Surf_1$, choosing arbitrarily a distinguished boundary component in each component of $\Sigma$ turn it into an object of $\Surf_1$ so that $\Omega_{\Sigma^{c}}$ makes sense independently on the choice made by the assumption of invariance under braidings of all boundary components.
 As a consequence, $\Omega_{\Sigma}[f]$ is also invariant under braidings of all boundary components.
 We call $(A[f],B[f],C[f],D[f])$ the twisting of $(A,B,C,D)$ by $f$.
 For instance, the twisting of Mirzakhani initial data \eqref{iniMirza} gives access to statistics of the length of multicurves

-The specialization of the proof below to this case amounts to utilizing Mirzakhani--McShane identities as a partition of unity deduce the recursion for $\Omega^{{\rm M}}$.
-We can also see Theorem~\ref{Genegin} as a generalization of Mirzakhani--McShane identities, in the sense that the result of GR is identified with an independently defined function on $\mathcal{T}_{\Sigma}$.
+The specialisation of the proof below to this case amounts to utilising Mirzakhani--McShane identities as a partition of unity to deduce the recursion for $\Omega^{{\rm M}}$.
+We can also see Theorem~\ref{Genegin} as a generalisation of Mirzakhani--McShane identities, in the sense that the result of GR is identified with an independently defined function on $\mathcal{T}_{\Sigma}$.

 \textbf{Proof.} One easily checks that the admissibility of $(A,B,C,D)$ implies the admissibility of $(A[f],B[f],C[f],D[f])$ given the assumption \eqref{sifgnfdgi}.
 It is enough to prove the result for connected surfaces, and it holds for pairs of pants and tori with one boundary component, since by definition $\Omega_{P}[f]$ is given by $A = A[f]$ and we defined $D_{T}[f]$ to be equal to $\Omega_{T}[f]$.
 We now assume that $\Sigma$ has Euler characteristic $\leq -2$ and fix $\sigma \in \mathcal{T}_{\Sigma}$.
 Since all sums we consider are absolutely convergent, we can apply Fubini's theorem to cluster or exchange summations.